gianni0907/Visual-Odometry/README.md

 ## Metrics
 In the `./evaluation_test` executable the following matrics values are computed.

-The metric to evaluate the robot pose estimation is based on the following errors.
+The metric to evaluate the robot pose estimation is given by rotation and translation errors.

 Given two consecutive robot poses in world *T_0* and *T_1*
 - compute the relative transformation *rel_T=inv(T_0)*T_1*
 - compute also the relative ground truth transformation *rel_GT=inv(GT_0)*GT_1*